These Ohio factory tours and museum tours spotlight unique products made with pride only in the Buckeye State

-Every KitchenAid mixer in the world is manufactured here, and its one-hour walking tour includes a historical display area, the powder paint room, the sub-assembly building and a testing lab.
-Afterwards, visit the KitchenAid Experience Center in downtown Greenville for a free cooking demonstration that showcases the iconic blenders in action.
+Every KitchenAid mixer in the world is assembled here, and its one-hour walking tour includes a historical display area, the powder paint room, the sub-assembly building and a testing lab.
+You’ll learn about the different parts that go into these iconic mixers and the manufacturing and distribution process.

 Airstream Factory Tour